esesmuedgars/IdeaKit/README.md

 Thank you for taking the time to expand your knowledge!
 <br>
 <br>
 Found a topic insightful?
-You can add your comments and open a discussion using the conversation sidebar.
+You can add your comments and open a discussion using the comment section below.
 <br>
-Help others by moving up items with the highest ROI!
+Help others improve their Swift knowledge by liking and sharing this post.
 <br>
 <br>
-Reach out in case you spot any inconsistencies or errors!
+Reach out in case you would like to contribute or spot any errors!
 Feedback and suggestions are also welcome.
 </p>